markxnelson/weblogic-kubernetes-operator/content/userguide/managing-domains/configoverrides/_index.md

 ---
 ### Overview

 Use configuration overrides (also called _situational configuration_) to customize a WebLogic domain home configuration without modifying the domain's actual `config.xml` or system resource files.
-For example, you may want to override a JDBC datasource XML module user name, password, and URL so that it references a local database.
+For example, you may want to override a JDBC data source XML module user name, password, and URL so that it references a local database.

 You can use overrides to customize domains as they are moved from QA to production, are deployed to different sites, or are even deployed multiple times at the same site.